Manohar2710/android-cheat-sheet/Basic Android/Explain_Activity_life_Cycle.md

 - onDestroy() --> this method is called when the activity or application is destroyed.

-- onRestart() --> When the Activity is hidden and opened, the onRestart method is called.
+- onRestart() --> When a Activity is hidden and opened, the onRestart method is called.